pages-themes/minimal/pages/guidelines/formalisation.md

 ### PubMed search

-This section is in preparation.
-Example search.

-PubMed search for asthma mechanisms (accessed 2022-11-16) is shown in the table below.
-With every new change in the search parameters or search query we have fewer search results and can choose a manageable number of highly relevant publications to start from so they can be checked, shortlisted and read.
+To effiently search for articles of interest in PubMed, it is important to know basic search strategies for prioritising publications and focusing on a manageable number of highly relevant papers and then explore from there.
+PubMed search for "asthma mechanisms" (accessed 2022-11-16) is shown in the table below.
+With every new change in the search parameters or search query we have fewer search results and can choose a manageable number of highly relevant publications to start from, so they can be checked, shortlisted and read.

 | Search query | Filters | Search results |
 -------------------------------------------